wilfredinni/python-cheatsheet/cheatsheet/basics.md

 ## The str(), int(), and float() Functions

-These functions allows you to change the type of a variable.
+These functions allow you to change the type of variable.
 For example, you can transform from an `integer` or `float` to a `string`:

 ```python
 >>> str(29)